‘Divine justice’: How Hondurans are reacting to an ex-president’s US trial

 New York City, United States – Bundled against the cold gusts of a New York winter, Cecilio Alfaro braved the morning rush to arrive at Manhattan’s Financial District just after sunrise at 7am on Tuesday.

-A longtime United States resident, formerly from Honduras, Alfaro wore a beanie hat patterned with the colours of the American flag.
+A longtime United States resident, originally from Honduras, Alfaro wore a beanie hat patterned with the colours of the American flag.
 He was dressed for a once-in-a-lifetime trial, overseen by federal prosecutors.

 Keep readinglist of 3 items